mahoney1/test/acl_trading.md

 By default, due to the System ACLs (a part of which is the registry for the Historian records), each Trader (eg. and related `tid1`, `tid2` etc identities) can see the history of all Transactions - an example is the `UpdateBusinessNetwork` performed by admin.

-We will lock down access to the Historian such that Traders only see their own, business-related activities in Historian.
+We will lock down access to the Historian such that Traders only see transactions they submitted in Historian.

 1. Switch identity to `tid3` (click the current identity top right and choose ID Registry, select to 'use now' for `tid3`) - and click on the 'Test' tab
 2. Confirm that you can see transactions relating to 'system' activities, but also the other traders (TRADER1 and TRADER2).